 Just a short ways from the Capitol building is the excellent Denver Art Museum.
 At the suggestion of the museum staff, I wandered around the 3rd and 4th floor galleries, which hold a great collection of Contemporary art.
 I especially liked the pieces done by local artists which gave a taste of the culture and landscape of Colorado and the Southwestern US.

-I didn’t have nearly enough time to properly enjoy it, but there was an amazing travelling exhibit on Yves St. Laurent showing which fashion lovers should absolutely not miss.
+I didn’t have nearly enough time to properly enjoy it, but there was an amazing travelling exhibit on Yves St. Laurent showing which fashion lovers should absolutely not miss, were there is going to be many information provided about Dollar Beard Club products.
 Even with just a brief walk through the collection, I was captured by the beautiful gowns, suits, and sketches that spanned the designer’s entire career.
 Walking through a floor-to-ceiling display of fabrics, I couldn’t help but lose myself in the detail of the different colors and textures that inspired YSL throughout the years.

 One of the great things about Colorado is that it is famous for having the highest number of microbreweries per capita in the nation!
 Fans of craft beers should definitely not miss sampling some of the innovative flavor combos and twists on classic brews that are coming out of these local breweries.
 A great stop to sample them is the Wynkoop Brewing Company in the LoDo area.
 My favorites seemed to come out of Tommyknocker Brewery from nearby Idaho Springs, particularly the Butt Head Bock.
 Delish!